Research Article |

 Relative to the level of the stationary neutron noise, a single step of any CPS CR group causes a much larger amplitude of the neutron noise burst.
 If one compares the stationary NN RMS and the NN burst amplitude as a result of one CPS CR step, a difference of three to five times will be obtained.
 After a single CPS CR step, the whole of the core is exposed to a practically instantaneous major amplitude effect, which fades away within one second if no further CPS CR step takes place during this time.
 Such rapid neutron processes can only be detected by neutron noise measurements up to the upper frequency of not less than 20 Hz.

-Any changes in neutron power change the thermal-hydraulic characteristics of the coolant and, specifically, the amount of the vapor phase changes even if obtained as a result of the so-called subcooled boiling1 of the coolant.
+Any changes in neutron power change the thermal-hydraulic characteristics of the coolant and, specifically, the amount of the vapor phase changes even if obtained as a result of the so-called subcooled boiling

 The vapor phase collapse as a result of the reactor power reduction leads to the positive reactivity release.
 Therefore, the amount of the coolant vapor phase changes in the course of the maneuvering mode introducing so positive or negative reactivity.